 Pick up four colored boys or young men anywhere and chances are 90 out of 100 that you have a quartet.
 Let one of them find the melody and the others will naturally find the parts.
 Indeed, it may be said that all male Negro youth of the United States is divided into quartets … .

-For more about the origins of barbershop, see this article (starting on page 13) from the January-February 2015 issue of the magazine of the Barbershop Harmony Society (BHS), as well as this lecture from the 2015 BHS Mid-Winter Convention.
+For more about the African-American origins of barbershop, see this article (starting on page 13) from the January-February 2015 issue of the magazine of the Barbershop Harmony Society (BHS), this presentation from the 2015 BHS Mid-Winter Convention, and this article by Tulane University scholar Lynn Abbott.

-The four voice parts in a barbershop quartet or chorus do not correspond to the parts found in most other choral traditions:
+The four voice parts in a barbershop quartet or chorus (both men's and women's groups use the same names for the voice parts) do not correspond to the parts found in most other choral traditions:

 1) The Lead generally sings the melody and -- unusual for a melody part in most choral singing but common in the closely related gospel quartet tradition -- is not the highest voice;